Echack/Echack.github.io/project3.md

 ## How to run the program

-The project can be runned by downloading it into any program that can run c++.
-In my project I used the "run" button in Visual Studio Code.
+The project can be runned by downloading it into any program that can run php.
+I used Visual studio code for the project and to run it I connected it to the php server and would run it there.

 ## UI Design

-The user will submit how much money they make each hour and how many hours a week they worked.
-It will then calculate how much money is made after taxes.
+The user will choose options given to them.
+When clicking the submit button they will be taken to another page that will show the total of their selection and it will be put into a table for them to view.

 ![screenshot](images/dummy_thumbnail.jpg)
 Fig 1.
 The launch screen